UBCMath/matlab/getting-started/mathematics.md

 </pre>

-Note that the variables `x`, `y` and `dy` now appear in the workspace window and are available to use.
+Note that the variables `x`, `y` and `dy` now appear in the workspace window and are available for us to use to subsequent computations.

 ## Mathematical Functions

+All the standard mathematical functions are available in MATLAB:

 | Function | MATLAB Syntax |
 | :---: | :---: |